 - 2. Majorana particles and topological materials (Josh Folk UBC/Physics),

-- 4. trapped electrons (Alireza Nojeh UBC/Electrical and Computer Engineering).
+- 4. Trapped electrons in vacuum (Alireza Nojeh UBC/Electrical and Computer Engineering).

 Technologies required to initialize, control, entangle, and readout the qubits (akin to circuits):